josetapadas/jose-tapadas-web/content/pages/about.md

 draft: false
 socialImage: 'photo.jpg'
 ---
 I am recovering Electrotechnical engineer turned software developer.
-Professionally, for the past years, I've been working mostly as a full stack developer, maily working with Ruby on Rails, Python and ReactJS.
+Professionally for the past years I've been working mostly as a full stack developer, specifically with Ruby on Rails, Python and ReactJS.

 Currently I'm broadening my academical knowledge and experience in the fields of Deep Learning and Statistics.

 ![ubs](/media/ubs.png)

-I am working at [UBS](https://www.ubs.com) (Zürich, Switzerland) as a senior UI developer.
+I am working at [UBS](https://www.ubs.com) (Zürich) as a senior UI developer.
 Mainly designing and developing tailored ReactJS applications for the multiple digital banking contexts.

 Have been as well mentoring as a *Praxisausbilder* for apprentices joining UBS.